fiskaltrust/rollout-doc/getting-started/operator-onboarding/surrogating.md

 2. You have configured invitations to PosOperators like described under [Preparation of Invitations](invitation-process.md/#preparation-of-invitations).
 3. The PosOperator followed the invitation by activating the role contract.
 4. There have no changes been, neither with other role contracts, nor to your authorizations.
-5. You as a PosDealer check the status of our invited PosOperators with PosOperator / Overview:
+5. You as a PosDealer check the status of our invited PosOperators with `PosOperator` / `Overview`:

 * If the name of the PosOperator is an active link, the account is active.
 * If the name of the PosOperator is an inactive link, your invitation is not yet accepted.
 Please read and follow the instructions at [Invitation process / Troubleshooting](invitation-process.md#troubleshooting).

-6. Under the table of PosOperators (`PosOperator` / `Overview`) you will find a download opportunity.
+6. Under the table of PosOperators (`PosOperator` / `Overview`) you will find a `download` opportunity.
 This may help you with an overview of active and inactive PosOperator-Accounts and to contact them.

 ### Work steps for surrogating